bxparks/rpn83p/README.md

 <a name="Example2"></a>
 ### Example 2

-Let's calculate the binary-and operator between the hexadecimal numbers `B6` and `65`, then see the result as an octal number, a binary (base-2) number, then finally as a decimal number:
+Let's calculate the bitwise-and operator between the hexadecimal numbers `B6` and `65`, then see the result as an octal number, a binary (base-2) number, then finally as a decimal number:

 - Navigate the menu with the DOWN arrow to get to